infinity-spark-jbmdl/afwerx-guides/docs/contributing.md

     This is how to...
     ```
 1. Submit change as a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Click the big green `propose new file` button, review changes, then click `create pull request` button.